-Activity 2: Guided & Practice Reading (knowledge, comprehension) [40 minutes]
+Activity 2: Guided & Practice Reading (knowledge, comprehension) [10 minutes]

-The teacher will read the poem out loud to the students twice as the students follow along in their texts.
+The teacher will read the poem out loud to the students twice as they follow along in their texts.
 It is important to read any poem several times before discussing it.
 During this process the teacher will model how to read the poem and pronounce the words.
-The teacher will then divide students into eight groups (one group for each stanza).
-The teacher will direct each group to take turns rereading their specific section of the poem.
-During this process the teacher will circulate throughout the groups and correct any errors in pronunciation and coach the students' intonation and modulation of voice where necessary.
+She will then ask for a student volunteer to read the poem out loud.
+The teacher will correct any errors in pronunciation and coach the student's intonation and modulation of voice where necessary.